4.12. Plotting Functions

 focus_search_cost_plot(res, fsdict)

-Below you can find examples for two cost function plots.
+You can find examples for two cost function plots below.

 ../_images/focus_rms_spot_size.svg